 Whether you’re looking for secluded locations for your own personal practice or teacher-led classes by the ocean, Wilmington and its nearby beaches have got you covered.
-After a challenging 2020 we are more than ready to head outdoors and soak up some much-needed vitamin sea!
+Head outside and soak up some much-needed vitamin sea!
 Let’s spring into the lighter days by checking out some scenic outdoor yoga options.

 Want to get down with nature and enjoy your own practice in peace?
 Wilmington has a host of tranquil locations to choose from.
 From the wild nature of Carolina Beach State Park and Fort Fisher State Recreation Area to more manicured municipal parks, such as Long Leaf, Halyburton, or Empie, you can lay your mat on green lawns, nature trails or within shady shelters.
-Wilmington’s new Riverfront Park—set to open this summer—will offer yogis serene views of the Cape Fear River!
+Wilmington’s Riverfront Park offers yogis serene views of the Cape Fear River!

 Feeling a little more sociable?
 Well, luckily Wilmington’s array of yoga studios are all about providing alternative yoga locations.

 Salty Dog Yoga and Surf in Carolina Beach offers beach yoga throughout the spring and summer, so keep an eye on their website for starting dates and times.
 There’s nothing quite like kicking off your weekend with dolphins and sand between your toes!